Endnote™ Frequently Asked Questions

 Is it possible to transfer a Windows EndNote Library to EndNote on a Macintosh (and vice-versa)?

 EndNote Libraries that are created on the Mac version of EndNote (any version) or the PC version of EndNote (any version) are compatible across platforms; they can even be shared over a mixed-platform network.
 No conversion is necessary.
-Details are provided at EndNote FAQ Managing Libraries.
+Details are provided in the article, "EndNote: Moving, backing up, or transferring libraries to another computer."

 How do I create bibliographies in MS Word?